WalletWasabi/WabiSabi/README.md

 ### Examples

-Peer got a 1BTC certificate and would like to send 0.1234 BTC to an address, then his payment intend would be 0.1234BTC - address and 0.8766BTC - address2.
+Peer got a 1BTC certificate and would like to send 0.1234 BTC to an address, then his payment intent would be 0.1234BTC - address and 0.8766BTC - address2.

 ### 3. Signing + Blame